How to Deal With Debt Collectors (When You Just Can’t Pay)

 If the debt is yours and is still valid, and you don’t make arrangements to pay it off, the debt collector can start the court process.
 The first sign of a lawsuit from a debt collector is usually a letter telling you to appear in court.
 Though you cannot go to jail for failing to repay a loan, you could end up in court.

-Although getting a court summons can be frightening, the best thing to do is not ignore it.
-If you try to pretend the lawsuit doesn’t exist and don’t show up in court, the judge is likely to rule in favor of the collector.
+Pro tip: Although getting a court summons can be frightening, the best thing to do is not ignore it.
+If you try to pretend the lawsuit doesn’t exist and you fail to appear in court, the judge will likely rule in the collector’s favor.

 When that happens, a default judgment gets placed on you.
 If you own property, the debt collector can place a lien on it.
 The court can also order wage garnishment.